Population-based Evaluation in Repeated Rock-Paper-Scissors as a Benchmark for Multiagent Reinforcement Learning: Learning to Play Repeated RPS

 \subsection{Contextual Regret Minimization}

-One natural choice for making decisions in an online learning problem is using an algorithm which minimizes regret.
-These algorithms all have theoretical guarantees that their average expected online performance is close to some optimal baseline, in hindsight.
+RRPS fits into the setting of online learning and adversarial bandits, which looks at maximising value over repeated interactions in an environment with a fixed set of actions and unknown, dynamic payoffs.
+From the perspective of either player in a RRPS episode, they are repeatedly choosing an action of R, P, or S. The payoffs for each action are unknown because the player does not know their opponent's strategy for the next action.
+So, one natural choice for making decisions in RRPS is using an adversarial bandit algorithm.
+Regret minimizing algorithms all have theoretical guarantees that their average expected online performance is close to some optimal baseline, in hindsight.
 For example, an algorithm which minimises external regret is expected to do roughly as well any single static action $a$, if we looked back in time and asked how well we would have done if we had played $a$ instead.
+In RRPS, an agent that has low external regret would not have done significantly better by playing one the always-R, always-P, or always-S baseline policies against the opponent's sequence of actions.
+Other regret measures consider richer sets of baseline policies.

 We look at four different algorithms for bandits with full information feedback, with different regret guarantees.
-Regret Matching (RM) is a simple, parameter-free algorithm which minimises external regret~\cite{Hart00}.
-Regret Matching+ (RM+) is a modification of RM that often has better empirical performance~\cite{Tammelin15CFRPlus}.
+Regret Matching (RM) is a simple, parameter-free algorithm which minimises external regret~\citep{Hart00}.
+Regret Matching+ (RM+) is a modification of RM that often has better empirical performance~\citep{Tammelin15CFRPlus}.
 RM+ also has a weak guarantee with respect to $k$-switching regret, which compares performance to all possible $k$-piecewise policies.
-The strongly adaptive online learner (SAOL) provides a strong guarantee for non-stationary environments, with a performance bound on any sub-interval~\cite{daniely2015strongly}.
+The strongly adaptive online learner (SAOL) provides a strong guarantee for non-stationary environments, with a performance bound on any sub-interval~\citep{daniely2015strongly}.
 SAOL is a meta-algorithm operating on top of another regret minimizing algorithm, and we used RM+ for the base algorithm in our implementation.
 Minimizing swap regret ensures that an agent would not have wanted to play action $a$ any time in the past when they had played $b$, for any actions $a$ and $b$.
-For swap regret, we used the meta-algorithm of Ito~\cite{ito2020tight} on top of RM+.
+For swap regret, we used the meta-algorithm of Ito~\citep{ito2020tight} on top of RM+.